acro5piano/graphql-fullstack/README.md

   // Resolver search paths.
   resolvers: [
-    // By default, $PWD/resolvers is set, but you can set another resolvers path. resolve(__dirname, 'path/to/your/resolvers'),
+    // By default, $PWD/resolvers is set, but you can set other resolver paths. resolve(__dirname, 'path/to/your/resolvers'),
   ],
 }